-The information presented in the "Liquidity and Interest Rate Sensitivity" section of Part I, Item 2 of this Quarterly Report on Form 10-Q is incorporated herein by reference.
+The information presented in the Liquidity Liquidity and Interest Rate Sensitivity Sensitivity section of Part I, Item 2 of this Quarterly Report on Form 10-Q is incorporated herein by reference.

 As detailed in the Annual Report to Shareholders as of December 31, 2022, the Company is subject to interest rate risk as its principal market risk.
-As noted in the Management's Discussion and Analysis for the three-month and six-month month periods ended June 30, 2023 and 2022, the Company continues to respond to changes in interest rates in such a way that positions the Company to meet short term earning goals and also allows the Company to respond to changes in interest rates in the future.
-Consequently, for the second quarter of 2023 and 2022, the Company had an average balance of Federal Funds sold and other short-term investments of \$551 million and \$1.1 billion, respectively.
+As noted in the Management's Discussion and Analysis for the three-month and six-month nine-month month periods ended June 30, 2023 September 30, 2023 and 2022, the Company continues to respond to changes in interest rates in such a way that positions the Company to meet short term earning goals and also allows the Company to respond to changes in interest rates in the future.
+Consequently, for the second third quarter of 2023, and 2022, the Company had an average balance of Federal Funds sold and other short-term investments of \$551 million and \$1.1 billion, respectively. \$494.6 million compared to \$918.9 million in the third quarter of 2022.
 As investment opportunities present themselves, management plans to invest funds from the Federal Funds sold and other short-term investment portfolio into the securities available for sale, securities held to maturity and loan portfolios.
 TrustCo does not engage in activities involving interest rate swaps, forward placement contracts, or any other instruments commonly referred to as "derivatives."
 Additional disclosure of interest rate risk can be found under "Liquidity and Interest Rate Sensitivity" and "Asset/Liability Management" in the Management's Discussion and Analysis section of this document.